epam/TimebaseCryptoConnectors/README.md

 With [TimeBase Community Edition](https://github.com/finos/TimeBase-CE) you get access to a number of [market data connectors](#available-connectors) that allow receiving normalized market data with any level of granularity from the most popular crypto exchanges and recording it in [TimeBase](https://kb.timebase.info/) **in a matter of minutes**.

-## Quick Start
+## 60 seconds Quick Start

 1. Download sample [docker-compose.yml](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/docker-compose.yml).
-2. Run `docker-compose up`.
+2. Launch Timebase crypto connectors using `docker-compose up` command.
-3. View the data running on [localhost:8099](http://localhost:8099) in [TimeBase Web Admin](https://kb.timebase.info/community/development/tools/Web%20Admin/admin_guide#stream-actions-monitor) application.
+3. View live and historical data in your browser on [localhost:8099](http://localhost:8099) in [TimeBase](https://kb.timebase.info/community/development/tools/Web%20Admin/admin_guide#stream-actions-monitor):

+![](/img/stream-monitor.png)

 By default, we launch with [application.yaml](https://github.com/epam/TimebaseCryptoConnectors/blob/main/java/runner/src/main/resources/application.yaml#:~:text=connectors%3A,USDT%2CLTC%2DUSD%22) configuration to start all the available connectors with the default settings.
 You can create custom configurations to run just the selected connectors with [specific settings](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/developer.md#1-create-settings).

-![](/img/stream-monitor.png)

 > Refer to the [developers tutorials](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/developer.md) for more information.